yangyi02/video_motion_mnist/exp005/README.md

-global motion but using fully convolutional network to predict every pixel motion MNIST dataset use 3 frames instead of 2 frames, the third frame is the supervision Only get to 69% optical flow estimation accuracy, because most of the MNIST images has 0 background And 0 background cannot estimate flow
+global motion but using fully convolutional network to predict every pixel motion MNIST dataset use 3 frames instead of 2 frames, the third frame is the supervision

 ### Synthetic motion on synthetic images
 The images are randomly sampled from MNIST dataset.